 Stress is inevitable for you as a human being making sense of a complex, ever changing world and the effects of stress can be confusing; sometimes terrifying and debilitating.

 I will work with you to explore the issues that are causing you stress, give you space and feedback to help you to gain insight and help you to manage the symptoms you experience and find solutions.

 You can contact me or come for an appointment to discuss any questions you may have and how we might work together before you make any decision to continue.

 Some clients have found as part of our work together Relaxation and de-stressing techniques useful.There are lots of ideas that you can access on the net, in self help books.
 However when stressed you may find your energy and concentration is low and you will benefit when guided and supported by the energy of a therapist.
 You may chose to learn some valuable techniques to do yourself and use in between sessions and in your life generally.

-These could include Counselling and Psychotherapy to identify and explore areas of difficulty and patterns of thought, feeling and behaviour which may be a factor and might include :Mindfulllness; thought observation,relaxation exercises, guided visualisation, Meditation, grounding, Mindfulness and Emotional Freedom Technique (EFT).
+These could include Counselling and Psychotherapy to identify and explore areas of difficulty and patterns of thought, feeling and behaviour which may be a factor and might include :Mindfullness; thought observation, relaxation exercises, guided visualisation, Meditation and Mindfulness.

 There is lots of information about techniques to help stress and anxiety.